reutby/credorax-assignment/README.md

 ## Project details

-*Using react.js version 18.14 for building the client side web application.
+* Using react.js version 18.14 for building the client side web application.
-*Using functional component and react hooks.
+* Using functional component and react hooks.
-*Using Material-ui components, makeStyle hook generator and createMuiTheme for design and handle UI components.
+* Using Material-ui components, makeStyle hook generator and createMuiTheme for design and handle UI components.
 * Responsive design for mobile devices, iPad and all in between...
 * All states are managed in the App component

 ## Instructions
-* clone the repository to your local environment.
+* Clone the repository to your local environment.
-*Use `npm install` or `yarn install` for installing all necessary libraries.
+* Use `npm install` or `yarn install` for installing all necessary libraries.
 * Use `npm start` or `yarn start` for running the application on local host port 3000.
+* Use `npm run test` or `yarn run test` for running the unit tests.
 * Dark mode is highly recommended! :)
-* enjoy :)
+* Enjoy :)